MDAnalysis/MDAnalysisData/MDAnalysisData/descr/adk_equilibrium.rst

 MD trajectory of apo adenylate kinase with CHARMM27 force field and simulated with explicit water and ions in NPT at 300 K and 1 bar.
-Saved every 240 ps for a total of 1.004 µs.
+Saved every 240 ps for a total of 1.004 Âµs.
 Produced on PSC Anton.
 The trajectory only contains the protein and all solvent stripped.
 Superimposed on the CORE domain of AdK by RMSD fitting.